amolinaalvarez/currency-converter/README.md

 ## Running the tests

 Django comes with a test suite of its own, in the tests directory of the code base.
-It’s our policy to make sure all tests pass at all times.
-We appreciate any and all contributions!
-[DOC](https://docs.djangoproject.com/en/dev/topics/testing/overview/)

 ```
 python manage.py test
 ```

-# Endpoints
+## Endpoints

 The platform exposes the following API endpoints: